2019 Czech Darts Open: Qualification and format

-The top 16 entrants from the PDC ProTour Order of Merit on 11 June will automatically qualify for the event and will be seeded in the second round.
+The top 16 entrants from the PDC Pro Tour Order of Merit on 11 June will automatically qualify for the event and will be seeded in the second round.

 The remaining 32 places will go to players from six qualifying events – 18 from the UK Tour Card Holder Qualifier (held on 21 June), six from the European Tour Card Holder Qualifier (held on 21 June), two from the West & South European Associate Member Qualifier (held on 19 May), four from the Host Nation Qualifier (held on 27 June), one from the Nordic & Baltic Qualifier (held on 8 March), and one from the East European Qualifier (held on 27 June).

 From 2019, the Host Nation, Nordic & Baltic and East European Qualifiers will only be available to non-Tour Card holders.
 Any Tour Card holders from the applicable regions will have to play the main European Qualifier.

 The following players will take part in the tournament: